Radrdotfun/radr-http-434-private-payment-proof/docs/client-behavior-guide.md

       body: originalBody
     });

-The precise API will differ by SDK and language.
-The pattern is fixed:

-434 received -> generate proof with ShadowPay -> retry with proof attached.
+Application code SHOULD treat the ShadowPay SDK as the main entry point for all cryptographic and on chain operations.

 ---

+## 4. Required ShadowPay headers on retry

+When retrying a request after satisfying a ShadowPay 434 requirement, the client MUST attach proof material using the header fields defined by the ShadowPay profile.

+Standard headers:

+- `X-ShadowPay-Proof`
+  Base64 encoded Groth16 proof.

+- `X-ShadowPay-Nullifier`
+  Encoded nullifier that the verifier will record and check for reuse.

+- `X-ShadowPay-Merkle-Root`
+  Hex encoded merkle root used when generating the proof.

+- `X-ShadowPay-Invoice-Id`
+  ShadowPay invoice or payment session identifier.

+- `X-ShadowPay-Escrow-Account`
+  Optional.
+Solana escrow account if the scheme uses escrow.

+- `X-ShadowPay-Scheme`
+  Logical scheme or version name such as `shadowpay_v1`.

+Clients SHOULD treat these headers as sensitive and avoid logging them by default.

+---

 ## 5. Handling follow up responses

-After the retry with proof, the client MUST inspect the new response status code and act accordingly.

-Suggested mapping:
+After retrying a request with ShadowPay proof headers, the client must interpret the follow up status code.
+The mapping below assumes a ShadowPay aware server.

 - `2xx`
-  Treat as success.
-Return the response body to the caller.
-The payment and proof are considered accepted.
+  Proof accepted and request processed.
+The client can treat this as success.

 - `434` again
+  Server still believes proof is missing or unusable.
+This usually indicates a configuration or integration issue, for example:
+  - proof headers not attached correctly
+  - reverse proxy stripping custom headers
+  - server has not enabled ShadowPay middleware on this route

-  Treat as a configuration or flow error.
-The server still believes that a proof is missing or unsuitable.
-The client SHOULD log this and surface an error instead of looping indefinitely.
+  The client SHOULD log enough information for debugging and surface an error rather than looping.

 - `422 Unprocessable Content`
-  The proof was malformed or failed cryptographic verification.
-The client SHOULD:
-  - Log the error code and any diagnostic reason field in the response.
-  - Optionally attempt a single regeneration of the proof if a transient mismatch is suspected.
-  - Fail fast if repeated 422 responses occur.
+  Proof was present but invalid or malformed.
+Possible reasons:
+  - base64 or encoding errors
+  - merkle root not recognized
+  - Groth16 verification failure
+  - invoice id or scheme mismatch

+  The client MAY attempt a single regeneration if the error appears transient, but repeated `422` responses SHOULD be treated as a configuration problem that needs developer attention.

 - `409 Conflict`
-  The nullifier or invoice was already used.
-This strongly suggests a replay, double spend attempt, or misuse of the same proof.
-The client MUST NOT retry with the same proof and SHOULD surface a hard error.
+  Nullifier or payment reference already used.
+This indicates a replay or double spend attempt or a bug in proof reuse.
+Clients MUST NOT retry with the same proof and SHOULD surface a hard error.

 - `423 Locked`
-  Funds are locked in escrow or are otherwise temporarily unavailable.
-The client MAY implement a backoff and retry strategy if the response body communicates a clear unlock condition, otherwise it SHOULD surface an error.
+  Funds or entitlements exist but are locked.
+The client MAY support delayed retry strategies if the response body includes information about unlock conditions, otherwise it SHOULD treat this as an error.

 - `425 Too Early`
-  A time based condition is not yet satisfied, for example a timelock or subscription epoch.
-The client MAY:
+  Time based condition not satisfied, for example a timelock or subscription start time.
+Clients MAY:
+  - read a suggested retry time from the response body
-  - Use metadata in the body to schedule a retry after a given time.
+  - schedule a follow up call
-  - Or simply return an error to the caller.
+  - or surface an error

 - `428 Precondition Required`
-  A pre payment step is missing, such as initial funding of escrow.
-The client SHOULD treat this as a signal that the ShadowPay configuration is incomplete and surface an error.

-The ShadowPay SDK MAY provide high level helpers that map these status codes into typed errors or result variants for easier handling.
+  Indicates that an upstream precondition such as escrow funding or plan activation is missing.
+Clients SHOULD treat this as a configuration or setup issue rather than repeatedly retrying the same request.

+ShadowPay SDKs SHOULD expose these as structured error types or result variants so that application code does not work directly with raw status codes.

 ---

-## 6. Error handling and observability
+## 6. Behavior in non ShadowPay contexts

-ShadowPay aware clients SHOULD:

-- Log occurrences of 434 and the endpoint URLs involved.
-- Log 409, 422, 423, 425, and 428 responses with enough context to debug but without printing full proofs or secrets.
-- Track metrics such as:
-  - Count of 434 responses per endpoint.
-  - Ratio of 434 to successful payment based calls.
-  - Count of 422 proof failures for a given SDK version.

-Such metrics help operators detect integration issues, mismatched versions, or misuse of the protocol.
+If a client supports multiple private payment systems, it MUST treat 434 as a generic signal initially and then route to the correct profile based on the response body and configuration.

+If a 434 response does not match any known profile:

+- The client SHOULD treat it as an unsupported payment scheme.
+- The client SHOULD surface an error with the status code and `detail` field.
+- The client SHOULD NOT attempt ShadowPay proof generation when the scheme does not match a known ShadowPay value.

+This prevents accidental mixing of protocols.

 ---

 ## 7. Behavior for clients without ShadowPay support

-Clients that do not implement ShadowPay specific logic will see 434 as a generic 4xx client error.
+Clients that are not ShadowPay aware simply see `434` as another 4xx error:

-For those clients:

-- The correct behavior is to surface an error and not retry.
-- Application developers who want private payment support must adopt a ShadowPay aware SDK or implement the patterns described here.
+- They do not parse or act on `payment_scheme` or `invoice_id`.
+- They do not attempt to generate or attach ShadowPay proofs.
+- They surface the error according to normal application rules.

-This is acceptable because HTTP status codes are explicitly extensible in the 4xx range and unknown codes are treated as general client errors.
+This is acceptable because HTTP status code space is explicitly extensible and unknown 4xx codes are treated as client errors.

 ---